laspleendeparis/how-to-fix-society/how-to-fix-society.md

   3) facilitate discussions on certain topics
   4) create clubs to engage with people
   5) start a tour group to highlight positives of your town/city
+  6) collaborate with local businesses to create unique experiences
+  7) design walkable, sustainable cities; design around the people, not the transportation
 - donate money, food, time, etc to those who need those resources
 - set aside our differences
-- work together to solve societies' problems (produce open source software and democratize technology)
+- work together to solve societies' problems
+- produce open source software and democratize technology
 - work towards a post-scarcity society

-## Top down approach
-(from govt and financial institutions to individuals) Some topics inspired by Heresy Financial
-- Reallocating fed govt budget to needs based instead of age based
-- Bring the military home
-- End the Federal Reserve (central bank) and instead have more distributed banks
-- Change the way wealth is distributed
-- Revised legislation and taxes on corporations and the very wealthy

-## The anarchy route
-- scrap the current system and rebuild from the ground up

-## Universal basic income (UBI)
-- Inspired by Andrew Yang

-## Accountability and Responsibility
+# Accountability and Responsibility
 Some topics inspired by Andrew Tate
 - Address issues of mental health and access to guns
 - Parents need to parent and have a sense of honor and accountability